zeeshanzafarvs/consignment-be/README.md

 # Consignment Management System API

-A comprehensive NestJS-based backend for managing consignments, dispatch manifests, payments, and reports for a transport/logistics company.
+A comprehensive NestJS-based backend for managing consignments, dispatch manifests, payments, and reports for a Pakistan based transport/logistics company.

 ## Table of Contents
 - [Overview](#overview)